Definition of How and When to Depreciate an Asset

-Depreciation begins when you place an asset in service and it ends when you take an asset out of service or when you have expensed its cost, whichever comes first.
+Depreciation begins when you place an asset in service and it ends when you take an asset out of service or when you have expensed its cost (minus any salvage value), whichever comes first.

-For income tax purposes in the U.S., the Internal Revenue Service has determined the number of years that various assets will be useful and it assumes there will be no salvage value.
+For U.S. income taxes the Internal Revenue Service has specified the number of years that various assets will be useful and it assumes there will be no salvage value.
 The IRS also allows a company's tax return to deduct larger amounts of depreciation in the earlier years and smaller deductions in the later years of the assets' lives.
 This accelerated depreciation can be used on the tax returns at the same time that straight-line depreciation is used on the company's financial statements.